RechieKho/wrechie/docs/getting_started.md

 ```

 ## Write your own build-in package
-To write your own build-in package, you'll need to know how to [compile `wrench` from source](#compiling-wrench).
+To write your own build-in package, you'll need to know how to [compile `wrechie` from source](#compiling-wrechie).

-Get into `wrench` source code.
+Get into `wrechie` source code.
 Then, you'll be overwhelmed by lots of folders.
 But here, we'll be only focusing on the `wrenfiles/` folder.
-Every single [wren] script in this folder will be packed into `wrench` as built-in package.
+Every single [wren] script in this folder will be packed into `wrechie` as built-in package.

 **The rules:**

 - The name of the [wren] script will be the package name, so *choose it wisely*.
 - *Relative imports are only for people who know what they are doing* as it won't work as intended.

-> **What happens to Relative import here?** Well, all the script in `wrenfiles/` will get packed into `wrench` and they are not living in a directory.
+> **What happens to Relative import here?** Well, all the script in `wrenfiles/` will get packed into `wrechie` and they are not living in a directory.
 When you do relative import in built-in packages, it will instead *import scripts relative to the script that imports the built-in package*

 Here we'll write a `Greeter` class that greet us.
 ```wren